If you or someone travelling with you has epilepsy or suffers from seizures, you’ll know how worrying it can be, especially if you are far from home.

 The Home Office advises you to take a letter from your doctor, confirming your name and medical condition, along with the names and dosages of the medication you are taking.
 This is useful if you need to replace any of them or if something goes wrong and you need medical attention while you are away.

 The letter can also be useful at Customs, avoiding any potential problems you might have with transporting your drugs.
-The Foreign and Commonwealth Office (FCO) offers useful, official advice on travelling with medications.
+The Foreign and Commonwealth Office (FCDO) offers useful, official advice on travelling with medications.

 2. Anti-malaria vaccines

 If you need to take anti-malaria medication, check with your doctor first as sometimes this can cause problems for people with epilepsy.
 The Epilepsy Research Foundation gives good information and advice about which anti-malaria drugs to take when you have epilepsy.

 If you need medical assistance while you are away it’s vital to have practical and financial help at hand should you need it.
 A travel insurance policy that includes cover for emergency medical treatment and repatriation (getting you back home in a medical emergency) for an existing condition is vital.